What is required for my boat?

 The law applies to any motorboat, with the spaces defined above, operating on Minnesota waters.
-This includes the Minnesota side of boarder waters and federal waters within the state.
+This includes the Minnesota side of border waters and federal waters within the state.
 A motorboat includes sailboats with motors and documented boats.

 For more on how to protect yourself from the dangers of carbon monoxide while boating please visit the following websites:

 For information on how to get a free vessel safety check, visit www.vesselsafetycheck.org or contact your local U.S. Coast Guard Auxiliary or United States Power Squadrons.
 Additional questions, please call the DNR Boat and Water Program 651-259-5400.